BenFaruna/BenFaruna/README.md

 - :telescope: I’m looking for opportunities to work as a Machine Leanring Engineer.

-- :seedling: Learning more about the base of Machine Learning and looking for opportunities to improve my writing and presentation skill.
+- :seedling: Learning more about the basis of Machine Learning and looking for opportunities to improve my writing and presentation skill.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/benjaminfaruna)